usds/techfar-hub-website-v3/How-To-Update/github-for-content.md

 There are two "special" branches on the site:

 * **main** is the branch that turns into the actual live website at <https://techfarhub.usds.gov>.
-Generally you can't directly commit changes to main, but instead need to make a branch and have it merge via a pull request into main.
+Generally, you can't directly commit changes to main, but instead need to make a branch and have it merge via a pull request into main.
 * **gh-pages** is a special, system-created branch that contains the actual HTML of the website.
 You'll never need to even look at this, but I know USDSers are curious, so you'll probably find it at some point.